xavierroy/intotheironlands/src/site/notes/public/Into the Ironlands.md

 > I am new to playing TTRPGs(Tabletop Role Playing Games) and playing Solo RPGs seemed a good way to get into TTRPGs.

-[[the-ironlands.png|The Ironlands]] is the world where the [Ironsworn RPG](ironswornrpg.com) takes place.
+The Ironlands is the world where the [Ironsworn RPG](ironswornrpg.com) takes place.
 Ironsworn is a free TTRPG by  [Shawn Tomkin](https://twitter.com/ShawnTomkin).
 It is available for free on the website.

 As a fan of [Obsidian](https://obsidian.md), I am using it to document my gameplays and the narrative.